Frank Joseph Hughes: Biography

 Born in Peel County, Ontario, the son of James Hughes and Winnifred Mullarkey, he received a Bachelor of Arts degree from Queen's University in 1907 and studied at Osgoode Hall Law School.
 In 1911, he was called to the Bar of Ontario.
-He practised law until he was appointed to the Supreme Court of Canada on March 17, 1933.
-He resigned on February 13, 1935.
+He established a law practice in Toronto specializing in insurance defence, as well as a period as assistant Crown attorney.